ConnectProject/100DayStarterKit/README.md

 Translation of AutismSpeaks 100-day starter kit from English into French.

 ###### Preface:
-We are developing an open platform allowing persons with neuro disabilities – patients, etc – to better understand their condition and to find the best strategies to help.
-We will build a citizen platform around neuro disabilities issues .
-This platform should: Provide a protocol to connect individuals; Conservation of the data, its accessibility, security, and transparency; Help participants understand data, analysis and hypothesis testing; helping with issues of neurodevelopmental disabilities.

-To begin providing families and people with services, we are translating a 100-day "starter kit" for families who have a child who just recieved an autism spectrum diagnosis, from English to French.
+We are translating a 100-day "starter kit" for families who have a child who just recieved an autism spectrum diagnosis, from English to French.
 There are about 100 pages of the document that have been automatically Google translated and we need your help editing the final copies.
 Put your French skills to the test and beat Google Translate!
-Thank you for your help connecting people with disabilities to resources they need!
+Everyone who finishes 1 edited page will recieve a Connect project sticker.
+And the Top 3 editors will recieve a **25€ gift card *of their choice.*** Thank you for your help connecting people with disabilities to resources they need!

-Also, as a part of the project, we are also developing two applications- MaVoix and MaQuotidien- The first is an Augmentative and Alternative Communication (AAC) application for people who do not verbally communicate.
-Generally, this consists of symbols which the user can activate to construct sentences for communication.
-The second application will be a behavior tracker for chronicling the behavior of people with neurodevelopmental disabilities.
-Data on observable, measurable behavior is an essential component to Applied Behavioral Therapy (ABA); an effective therapy prescribed to this community in which the application will supplement, or stand in for in cases where ABA is not available.

 ###### Instructions:
 Every page of the translated document is in a separate file in the <>Code section of github.
 Each corresponding page has an issue associated with it saying 'Page # - Translation Edit'.